 The rules for demonstrating eligibility for Lifeline have also changed.
 Households may continue to verify eligibility through proof of participation in Medicaid, the Supplemental Nutrition Assistance Program (SNAP or food stamps), Supplemental Security Income Program (SSI), Federal Public Housing Assistance Program, or Veteran’s Pension or Survivor Benefits.
 Consumers may also qualify if they can provide proof of income below 135 percent of the federal poverty level.
 Participation in the Low-Income Home Energy Assistance Program (LIHEAP), Temporary Assistance to Needy Families Program, or the National School Lunch Programs will no longer be accepted as proof of eligibility.

-A Lifeline application form is available from your local telephone or internet service provider, the Iowa Utilities Board, or most Community Action Agencies in the state.
+The new Lifeline application forms should also be available from your local telephone or internet service provider, the Iowa Utilities Board, or most Community Action Agencies in the state.
 To apply, simply complete the application form and then return it to your chosen participating provider.
 Review a list of participating providers in Iowa.
 Additionally, residents of Tribal lands who are eligible for Lifeline should check with their local telecommunications provider to inquire about additional benefits, including potential Link-Up telephone installation benefits.

 Re-certification forms are sent to all Lifeline subscribers each year.
 In order to continue receiving Lifeline assistance, these forms must be completed and returned to the subscriber’s telephone or internet provider within 30 days.
 If the re-certification form is not returned, the telephone or internet provider will discontinue the subscriber’s Lifeline assistance.